Farm Grown Products

 Growing in New England means that we have a short season for some of our favorite produce like strawberries, cucumbers and tomatoes.
 One of the main reasons we started preserving our food was to extend the season of some of these crops so we could have them available for our Winter CSA and farm customers the rest of the year.

-Our preserves include: tomato sauce, strawberry spread, dill pickles and hot sauce.
+Our preserves include: tomato sauce, strawberry spread, elderberry spread, dill pickles and hot sauce.

 Farm to Table Products